-- □ Why do we want stateful filtering? - Can check protocol state (like SYN, SYNACK etc.) in the firewall. - Can detect replies even in case of UDP usage.
-Therefore, we can define also for UDP who is allowed to initiate a communication. - Possible to react to potentially abusive behaviour like sending a message to a closed port of a host by dropping the packets for the suspicious host for next minutes. - If you track connections and connection requests of a host, you can also add rate limiting, etc. - - ...
+Why do we want stateful filtering?

+□ Can check protocol state in the firewall.

+- E.g. "I can establish a TCP connection to google and get replies but not the other way round." - Can detect replies even in case of UDP/ICMP usage.
+Therefore, we can also define for UDP/ICMP who is allowed to initiate a communication. - E.g. "I can ping you, you can't ping me." - Possibility to react to potentially abusive behavior. - E.g. "If you send me 10 messages to 10 closed ports in 1 minute, I will drop you completely for 10 minutes." - If you track connections and connection requests of a host, you can also add rate limiting, etc. - E.g. "Most of our clients are in Europe or America.
+We only allow 20 connections to port 22 per minute per IP for other countries."
-Stateful Filtering - Introduction (3)

-- An important feature of stateful firewalling is connection tracking. - The firewall sees the first packet of a connection. - Subsequent packets are considered to be part of this connection.
+- □ An important feature of stateful firewalling is connection tracking. - The firewall sees the first packet of a connection. - Subsequent packets are considered to be part of this connection.